 Skip that brightly coloured energy drink.
 Step away from the coffee machine.
 We’ll show you the smartest ways to power-up when your reserves are running low.
 Tomorrow at the office, pitch up in something really original.
 Dress as a man who’s rested, refreshed and bursting with energy.
-Trust us – no one will ever recognise you.
+Trust us—no one will even recognise you.
 Ah, if only it was that simple.
-But it is…
+But it is… these are the tthings that drain your energy.
+Plus, how to zap them from your life.

 Fight It: Drink Cold Water